TediShopov/SystemDesignInterview/README.md

 ## Rollback System

 Here's how the buffers are arranged and used for the live fighters and their rollback shadows:
-* **Live fighter buffers:** Each fighter has a FighterBufferMono that creates and owns an InputBuffer in Awake(), copies its inspector settings (delay, pressed-keys history), and assigns it to FighterController.InputBuffer.
+* **Live fighter buffers:** Each fighter instance has a FighterBufferMono that creates and owns an InputBuffer in Awake(), copies its inspector settings (delay, pressed-keys history), and assigns it to FighterController.InputBuffer.

 The local fighter sets CollectInputFromKeyboard = true, so FighterBufferMono.FixedUpdate() captures the keyboard each fixed tick and enqueues a stamped InputFrame (now + DelayInput).